 Dr. Nasreen Khatri is working to identify a neural signature for depression in older adults and evaluate the impact of approaches like Cognitive Behavioural Therapy (CBT).

-“Older adult caregivers are at an increased risk of developing anxiety and depression, which if left untreated doubles their risk of developing dementia later on,” says Dr. Nasreen Khatri, principal investigator on the study and a clinician scientist with Baycrest’s Rotman Research Institute.
+“Older adult caregivers are at an increased risk of developing anxiety and depression, which if left untreated doubles their risk of developing dementia later on,” says Dr. Khatri, principal investigator on the study and a clinician scientist with Baycrest’s Rotman Research Institute.

 Caregivers are unlikely to seek treatment because they lack the time